MrCee/Synology-Git/README.md

 This will install the SynnoCommunity Package of Git and allow cloning of new projects.

-This version is outdated, althout it will get the job done and if you are updating to Synology-Homebrew, it will be replaced by the latest version.
+This version is slightly outdated, althout it will get the job done and if you are updating to Synology-Homebrew, it will be replaced by the latest version.

+The lastes version of Synology-Homrebrew is avaluable here: https://github.com/MrCee/Synology-Homebrew